-- 97. On February 2, 1999, Storage One announced a proposed private placement offering up to a maximum of 2,920,000 units of Storage One at a price of \$0.10 per unit.
+96. On February 2, 1999, Storage One announced a proposed private placement offering up to a maximum of 2,920,000 units of Storage One at a price of \$0.10 per unit.
 Each unit consisted of one common share and one share purchase warrant entitling the holder to purchase one additional common share at an exercise price of \$.15 per share for a period of two years from the closing date.
 The private placement closed on March 5, 1999, (the "Storage One Placement").
-The Storage One Placement was completed under several private placement exemptions. - 98.
-Following the completion of the Storage One Placement, Yorkton Staff approached Paterson and expressed their disappointment that their clients did not have an opportunity to participate in the recent offering.
-Paterson contacted Alberta counsel to Storage One to determine if certain investors in the Storage One Placement would consider selling their units. - 99.
+The Storage One Placement was completed under several private placement exemptions.

+- 97. Following the completion of the Storage One Placement, Yorkton Staff approached Paterson and expressed their disappointment that their clients did not have an opportunity to participate in the recent offering.
+Paterson contacted Alberta counsel to Storage One to determine if certain investors in the Storage One Placement would consider selling their units. - 98.
 As a result of Paterson's request, arrangements were made on or about July 7, 1999, through Storage One's Alberta counsel, for the sale of approximately 1,062,500 shares of Storage One from an offshore corporation to 17 persons, 12 of which were clients of Yorkton.
-Paterson advised Yorkton personnel that the Storage One shares could only be sold to a non pro client. - 100.
-Dent understood the requirement that Storage One shares be sold to a non pro client, but nonetheless arranged for the sale of 40,000 Storage One shares to a close relative and loaned his close relative funds to purchase the shares.
+Paterson advised Yorkton personnel including Dent, that the Storage One shares could only be sold to a non pro client. - 99.
+Dent nonetheless arranged for the sale of 40,000 Storage One shares to a close relative and loaned his close relative funds to purchase the shares.

-CONDUCT CONTRARY TO THE PUBLIC INTEREST
+YORKTON'S CONDUCT CONTRARY TO THE PUBLIC INTEREST

-101. The conduct of Yorkton was contrary to the public interest for the reasons set out below.
+100. The conduct of Yorkton was contrary to the public interest for the reasons set out below.